 “How to improve at chess” is perhaps the most common and important question a chess player of any strength asks.
-In today’s article we will focus more closely on this very important topic.
-Together, we will try to understand what are the seven training mistakes that you should avoid by all costs in order to get better at chess.
+In today’s article, we will focus more closely on this very important topic.
+Together, we will try to understand what are the seven training mistakes that you should avoid at all costs in order to get better at chess.

 Don’t make this mistake.
-Spend your time where it will give you the most return, per hour spend.
+Spend your time where it will give you the most return, per hour spent.
 If you follow this simple advice, your chess strength will start increasing week after week.

 Most people have no clue about the study plan.
-They have books, couple [dozens] of favorite websites, some chess DVDs and software.
-Most people think that the quantity of chess materials is the key to making progress at chess.
+They have books, a couple [dozens] of favorite websites, some chess DVDs and software.
+Most people think that quantity of chess material is the key to making progress at chess.
 Let me give you just one example.

 He did not study any single of his books from cover to cover.
 He did read some of the books, but he did not study it deeply.
 When I asked him why doesn’t he study his books, he said that he has too many and doesn’t know where to start and in what order to read them.

 He had no clue about how to work on his chess.

 What should he do differently?
 First of all, he needs to have a plan of what elements of chess he needs to work on.
 Then, he needs to decide how much time he should spend on each of these elements.
 Afterwards, he needs to find appropriate materials and put work.

 Some may be skeptical and think that a player who did not improve in 30 years is not capable of playing better chess any better than he plays now.